qwertz32/copy21/README.md

-# A nice utility for VATSIM network tracking and events browser.
+# A nice utility for VATSIM network tracking and events browsering
 &nbsp;